oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 A: As many as we think we'll succeed, though GSoC admins may impose quotas.

+**Q: I do not have any experience in some XYZ skill.
+Is some certification required?**

+A: Try to work on good first issues and take courses online.
+You develop experience & expertise once you start working.
+We do not need any certification.

+**Q: Is it okay to focus only on the frontend or backend?**

+A: This depends on your project.
+Focus on the project's goals.

 ## GSoC Proposal Template

 When submitting a proposal, please use the provided [GSoC proposal template](https://docs.google.com/document/d/1C6OgWa5I2wTWYPLTOqoZMVvWrVQ10BGXbe4SNEBMu-s/edit).
 We will only consider proposals submitted using this template.